DonnyXN/Seattle_Car_Crash_Analysis/README.md

 The goal is to create a dashboard that visualizes the most common types of car accidents in Seattle and where they occur.
 Our goal is to design dashboard that represents useful information that aims to show attributes of various collisions occurring in the city of Seattle.
 This information will hopefully help auto engineers make safety adjustments, and policymakers adjust traffic safety precautions.
 Overall this project will lead to public awareness of the leading factors of car crashes.

-Tasks to address for thid Dashboard:
+Tasks to address for this Dashboard:
 - Make an interactive dashboard.
 - Display comparisons over successive years to show the leading variables in car accidents.
 - Provide a geographical map of where accidents frequently occur.